 After successfully making the move behind the camera with his impressive directorial debut Gone Baby Gone, he followed it up with the highly successful Boston set crime-drama, The Town (which saw him take the lead acting role as well).
 Argo marks Affleck’s departure from his beloved Boston setting and into uncharted territory – a true story that incorporates social, historical and political elements within the thriller genre.

 The year was 1979.
 The tension was reaching breaking point throughout the streets of Iran.
-During an anti-America protest the American embassy was broken into and all but six Americans were kidnapped.
+During an anti-America protest, the American embassy was broken into and all but six Americans were kidnapped.
 These six managed to hide at the house of a Canadian ambassador.
 The race was on to evacuate these six before the kidnappers found out that they were missing.
 Cue Tony Mendez (Ben Affleck), a CIA ex-filtration expert who comes up with an elaborate plan that involves making a fake movie to get the six back to American soil.

-Behind the camera Affleck’s work is equally as impressive.
+Behind the camera, Affleck’s work is impressive.
 Realism is the key here.
 He pours a huge amount of detail into every single scene so that being convinced is one of the last things the viewer has to worry about.
 There aren’t crazy visual flourishes or fascinating editing techniques to be found -Â just damn good filmaking to be enjoyed.
 Every moment is filmed with a confident hand that incorporates Rodrigo Prieto’s excellent cinematography and Alexandre Desplat’s great score.
 Chris Terrio’s screenplay manages to work as a cracking thriller with brains.
 It’s a true story but, of course, certain liberties must be taken when developing a true story into a movie.
-The climax is exciting and nerve wracking but a little bit too “Hollywood” in the way that plot-lines and events all coincidentally lead up to the same point in time.
+The climax is exciting and nerve wracking, if perhaps a tad too “Hollywood” in the way that plot-lines and events all manage to lead up to the same point in time.
 But hey, it works.